epxweb/void-visualizer/README.md

 -   **Save/Load Settings**: Save your current parameter and scene slot configurations as a local JSON file, allowing you to restore them at any time.
 This enables you to manage your favorite settings as presets.
 -   **Auto Scene Playback**: Sequentially plays back scenes registered in slots 1 through 5 (excluding "Empty").
 You can set the interval and crossfade duration for transitions.
 Random playback is also available.
 -   **Strobe Effect**: A function that flashes the entire screen in response to low-frequency input.
 Sensitivity and brightness can be adjusted.
+-   **Autoshift Hue**: Automatically and continuously shifts the hue of foreground and background colors to prevent visual monotony and add more color dynamics.
 -   **Background Playback**: Continues to render visuals even when the window is inactive, making it ideal for use as a source in OBS.
 You can also set the background frame rate to 60, 30, or 15 fps to manage CPU load and streaming settings.
 -   **Coming Soon**: Additional visual scenes.